What is Modern Slavery

 Slavery still exists in one form or another in every country in the world, including the UK.
 From women forced into prostitution, children and adults forced to work in agriculture, domestic work, or factories and sweatshops producing goods for global supply chains, entire families forced to work for nothing to pay off generational debts; or girls forced to marry older men, the illegal practice still blights contemporary world.

-Modern Slavery is a global problem that transcends age, gender and ethnicities.
-It is important that we bring this hidden crime into the open.
+It is a global problem that transcends age, gender and ethnicities and it's important that we bring this hidden crime into the open.

 There are many different characteristics that distinguish slavery from other human rights violations, however only one needs to be present for slavery to exist.
 Someone is in slavery if they are: